LadnerLab/netMHCpan-4.0-parse/README.md

                         Output file produced by netMHCpan-4.0 to parse -w WEAK, --weak WEAK  Floating-point threshold for a binding to be considered weak.
-Anything less than this value will be considered a weak binding.
-(0.5, 2.0] -s STRONG, --strong STRONG
+Anything less than this value will be considered a weak binding if it is also greater than or equal the strong threshold.
+(0.5, 0.2] -s STRONG, --strong STRONG
                         Floating-point threshold for a binding to be considered strong.
-Anything less than this, but greater than --weak will be considered a strong binding.
-(0, 0.2)
-  -o OUTPUT, --output OUTPUT
+Anything less than this, will be considered a strong binding.
+(0, 0.2) -o OUTPUT, --output OUTPUT
                         File to write tab-delimited output to -v, --verbose         Flag for output to be written to STDOUT as well as